-In New York as in other cities and states there are many such immigration consultants who offer to help obtain legal residency.
+In New York City, as in other cities and states, there are many such immigration consultants who offer to help obtain legal residency.
 Some of them are honest and hardworking and limit their work to forms preparation without to resorting to making believe that they are licensed New Jersey Immigration Lawyers.
 Some of the consultants are former employees of the Immigration Service or were U.S. consular employees.
 As there is NO LICENSE for immigration consultants and NO EXAMINATION needed, you can imagine the inconsistency in the quality of the work.
-Consultants, unlike a licensed New York Immigration Lawyer are not subject to discipline by the Bar Association and normally cannot be held for damages for their work product.
+Consultants, unlike a licensed New York Deportation Lawyer, are not subject to discipline by the Bar Association and normally cannot be held for damages for their work product.

 One thing for sure, the immigration consultants, are not permitted to appear at an immigration hearing to represent a client.
 Not only can they not appear in front of an immigration examiner, they are not permitted to represent anyone in immigration court.